freeseek/gtc2vcf/README.md

   $bpm_manifest_file \
   $egt_cluster_file
 ```
 Make sure that the IDAT files have the same name prefix as the IDAT folder name.
 The software might require up to 8GB of RAM to run.
-Illumina provides manifest (BPM) and cluster (EGT) files for their arrays <a href="https://support.illumina.com/array/downloads.html">here</a>.
+Illumina provides manifest (BPM) and cluster (EGT) files for their arrays [here](https://support.illumina.com/array/downloads.html).
 Notice that if you provide the wrong BPM file, you will get an error such as: `Normalization failed!
 Unable to normalize!` and if you provide the wrong EGT file, you will get an error such as `System.Exception: Unrecoverable Error...Exiting!
 Unable to find manifest entry ######## in the cluster file!`

 Some users have encountered an issue when running Mono going along with the following error:
 ```